si9int/ScreenShooter/README.md

 **Usage**

 ```
-usage: m2p.py [-h] file
+usage: exe.py [-h] [-s] file

 positional arguments:
   file             masscan result

 optional arguments:
   -h, --help       show this help message and exit
+  -s, --subdomain  result of a subdomain-scan

 ```
+ScreenShooter will take a masscan-result by default.
+If you want to use a list of subdomains add `-s` as additional parameter.

 **Example**

-First we do a masscan (it's important to save the result in JSON) `masscan 127.0.0.1/24 -p80,8080,443 -oJ output.json` Than we execute m2p.py with our log as argument:
+First we do a masscan (it's important to save the result in JSON) `masscan 127.0.0.1/24 -p80,8080,443 -oJ output.json` Than we execute exe.py with our log as argument:
-`python3 m2p.py output.json`
+`python3 exe.py output.json`

 **Sampe result**